Team: 3 UX / UI Designers

 Key learning: The site wasn’t helping users answer their questions and missing out on potential new customers.

 My team and I split up user testing of 6 users to understand how users felt about the current website.
 When they were immediately greeted on the homepage by a call to action asking them to ‘pay it forward’ to buy a coffee for someone who can’t afford it, some users were actually unclear if they were in the right place!
-While an online charitable campaign can be effective with a user already familiar with their brand, with new users this can lead to confusion, especially without additional context clues like a menu or photos to confirm they have landed in the right place.
+While an online charitable campaign can be effective with a user already familiar with their brand, with new users this can lead to confusion, especially without additional context clues like a menu or photos that confirm they have landed in the right place.

 Key learning: Users were looking for the following on the Slow Down Coffee Co website -